adammaus/adammaus.github.io/about.md

 permalink: /about/
 ---

 _Open to opportunities.
-Please reach out [here](../contact/)._
+Please reach out [here](/contact/)._

-I'm a Software Developer with the [School of Medicine and Public Health](https://iit.med.wisc.edu/) (SMPH) at the University of Wisconsin – Madison.
+I'm a software developer with the [School of Medicine and Public Health](https://iit.med.wisc.edu/) (SMPH) at the University of Wisconsin – Madison.
 Before starting in early 2025, I worked in various developer roles at the [Center for Health Enhancement Systems Studies](https://center.chess.wisc.edu/) (CHESS) at the University of Wisconsin – Madison for 18 years.
 I've also had stints at the [Wisconsin Geologic and Natural History Survey](https://home.wgnhs.wisc.edu/) (WGNHS) as the Interim Web Developer and [Midwest Center of Excellence for Vector Borne Disease](https://mcevbd.wisc.edu/) as a consultant.

 Throughout my career, I have always had a passion for helping people through my work.
 Whether that be helping researchers doing studies on vein imaging at SMPH, deploying code to share Wisconsin geology research, or helping patients undergoing health crises at CHESS.